Case study

 and year

-or :female
+and :female

-added.
+.
+The ratetable is then three dimensional.
 For example, the daily hazard rate for a woman turning $45$ on the January 1st $2006$ can be accessed through the following command:

-daily_hazard(slopop, 45*365.241, 2006*365.241; sex=:female)
+λ = daily_hazard(slopop, 45*365.241, 2006*365.241; sex=:female)

 2.02680951796113e-6

-Making the survival probability easily calculated with:
+Making the daily survival probability easily calculated with:

 Overall and expected survival